NyntoFive/CopyCat/README.md

-# Django Knifeshop App

-Aggregates product data from websites owned by CKK Industries.
+# Weekly Product Updates for websites owned by CKK Industries